Experiments with wavefront ray tracing on Apple silicon

 3. M2: Slowest overall, with wavefront significantly faster than monolithic

 It’s remarkable that an iPad beats a MacBook Pro.
-However, the M3’s strong performance isn’t entirely surprising given its hardware-accelerated ray tracing capabilities.
+What a time to be alive.
+However, the M3 iPad’s strong performance isn’t entirely surprising given its hardware-accelerated ray tracing capabilities.

 Which renderer to choose?

 For my hobby renderer, the choice is clear.
-The renderer is intended to run only on Apple’s M-series processors, and when an M1 or M2 chip is detected, the wavefront renderer is chosen.
+Since the renderer targets only Apple’s M-series processors, the wavefront code path is launched when an M1 or M2 chip is detected.
 Otherwise, the monolithic renderer is used.

-A renderer with the feature set presented here appears to be on the borderline of benefiting from a wavefront architecture.
-The more features added to the renderer, the more divergence will occur during execution, giving an increasing edge to the wavefront renderer.
-When more materials and lights are added in the future, it will be necessary to re-evaluate performance again.
+A renderer with this feature set appears to be on the borderline of benefiting from a wavefront architecture.
+More features will introduce more divergence during execution, giving an increasing edge to the wavefront renderer.
+When more materials and lights are added in the future, it will be necessary to re-evaluate performance.

 Contents